lexorus/giphy-search/PROJECT_OVERVIEW.md

 8. [Things left to do](#things-left-to-do)

 ## Overview
-The main idea behind the implementation of this project is that I wanted to learn/try something and not just "do it" in the most standard and familiar way I know.
+The main idea behind the implementation of this project is that I wanted to learn/try some new ideas, so don't expect the best code quality or test coverage.
 The concepts that were used as the foundation for this project are:

 1. Modularization